jake100/interpreter/README.md

 interpreter
 ===========

+interpreter written in python for a stack based language that uses reverse polish notation that I'm in the prosess of creating.

-stack based language, uses reverse polish notation mostly. you can call another file that shares the same stack with @ if, for, while statements, these statemenst can also call another file. this language has variables the can be named, retrieved and edited. calls to another file
+you can call another file that shares the same stack with @ if, for, while statements can call another file as well. this language has variables the can be named, retrieved and edited. calls to another file